Gleyber Torres Player Props: Yankees vs. Marlins

 Gleyber Torres At The Plate

-- Among qualifying batters, he ranks 46th in batting average, while his on-base percentage ranks 60th and he is 64th in slugging.
+- Among qualified hitters, he ranks 41st in batting average, while his on-base percentage ranks 58th and he is 64th in slugging.

-- Torres will look to extend his 10-game hitting streak.
-He's batting .381 with one homer in his last outings.
+- Torres will look to extend his 11-game hitting streak.
+He's batting .286 over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.